 - Are they having difficulty in implementing or navigating it?

 - Who are your best customers?

-Create Switching Costs
+Implement Switching Costs

-The next valuable tool in reducing your churn rate is best described by Strategyzer, who stress that not only should your product be better, but it can only do so by having a better business model supporting it.
+This valuable tool in reducing your churn rate is best described by Strategyzer, who stress that not only should your product be better, but it can only do so by having a better business model supporting it.

 - Recurring revenues

-- Earning v spending
+- Earning vs spending

 - Cost structure

 Notice 'Switching costs' in pole position?

 Ask of your SaaS product 'how difficult or costly is it for our customer to switch to another company's product?'.

 If the answer is 'easy', 'manageable' or 'worth the cost', then you probably need to change your SaaS business model or at least refer back to your pricing strategies.

 The median point is creating switching costs that aren't based on forced commitment, but based on positive switching costs: